heroLFG/hugo-herolfg-site/content/posts/the-engineer.md

 ### definitions

-Perspectivism, as a worldview, sees all knowledge of a subject as being inevitably partial and limited.
+**Perspectivism**, as a worldview, sees all knowledge of a subject as being inevitably partial and limited.

 Perspectivism, as a practice, appreciates and attempts to understand different perspectives. (listening)